itsmestefanjay/subtraction-game/README.md

 ## Parameters
 - you can configure the game two ways:
   - enabling expert mode by setting `expert.mode=true` in the application.properties or `-Dexpert.mode=true`
   - setting the initial amount of sticks by setting `stick.amount=<random number>` in the application.properties or `-Dstick.amount=<random number>`
   - example: `java -Dexpert.mode=true -Dstick.amount=100 -jar build/libs/nim-game-1.0.0.jar`
+  - Make sure to add them BEFORE the -jar option

-## Expert mode
+## modes
+- The _standard mode_ mplements a random amount of sticks to be drawn by the computer
-The so called expert mode is just a simple implementation where the win strategy by removing `stake % (maxDraw + 1)` if the rest is 1
+- The _expert mode_ is just a simple implementation of Bouton's strategy where the winning strategy is to remove sticks = `stake % (maxDraw + 1)` or sticks = `maxDraw` if the result would be 0.